fletcher/MMD-Test-Suite/README.md

 to be run in compatibility mode (`multimarkdown -c`) and verify that it can match the original Markdown output.

-The files in `MultiMarkdownTests` are designed to test XHTML output from MultiMarkdown.
+The files in `MultiMarkdownTests` are designed to test XHTML and LaTeX output from MultiMarkdown.

-The files in `LaTeXTests` are designed to test LaTeX output from MultiMarkdown.
-The output files have the `.html` extension, but that's a remnant of the way the `MarkdownTest.pl` script runs --- the output is LaTeX, not XHTML.
+The files in `BeamerTests` specifically test a few features related to the `beamer` output mode.

+The files in `MemoirTests` specifically test a few features related to the `memoir` output mode.

 # Where can you get it? #